juratdev/juratdev/README.md

 I'm Jurat from Uzbekistan, and I'm a frontend developer.
 I have been programming since I was young through my interest in computers.
 I enjoy programming in general.

-- 👨🏻‍💻 I'm currently learning Javascript better.
+- 👨🏻‍💻 I'm currently learning Javascript and Vuejs better.
-#
+##
 ### The technologies I am currently using:
 * 💻 HTML / CSS (Scss/Sass, Bootstrap, Tailwindcss)
 * 👨🏻‍💻 JAVASCRIPT